Clark-Clark-cn/Paimon-Adventures/README.md

 ## Controls
 - Use `WASD` keys to control character movement.
-- Use 'E' to release skills.
+- Use 'F' to release skills.

 ## Objective
 - Defeat as many enemies as possible to achieve a high score.